constantin-zackl/DataR/README.md

 runApp("app.R")
 </code>

+##  The Web App

+The Web app performs a Principal Component Analysis on the Golub Data Set of leukemia Patients.
+In the input Panel on the left side the number of genes in the analysis and the wanted Principal Components can be selected.
+It is also possible to change the maximum amount of Gene Names displayed in the Loading Plot.
+In the main Panel on the right side the user can select the plot type and can get some basic information about the analysis.
+Fore more information about the plot types please review the explanation below.

+## The Golub Data

+The Golub Data by Todd Golub cover the Gene Expression of 27 Patients with acute lymphoblastic leukemia (ALL) and 11 patients with acute myeloid leukemia (AML).
+In total there were 7129 Genes measured.
+The App performs a PCA to find difference in the gene expression between these two group of patients.

 ## What is Principal Component Analysis

 The gene expression of organisms is a very complex system.
 Changes in the conditions result in changes of a variety of genes correlated positive or negative.
 Therefore, a lot of information gain is made by looking at several Genes at the same time.